ngnnah/readydemo-2025-06-06-prompt-protocol/tasks/prd-ai-workflow-demo.md

 3. **Visual Elements**:
    1. Screenshots of each step in the workflow
-   2. Before/after examples showing improvement with better prompting
+   2. (Before: Optional, everyone should know what it likes to work without AI) After examples showing improvement with better prompting
-   3. Simple diagrams illustrating the 3-step workflow
+   3. Simple LLM-generated diagrams-as-code illustrating the 3-step workflow
    4. Examples of generated artifacts (diagrams, code, documents)

 4. **Demo Flow**: